-Phil and Ellen have 11 grandchildren.
+Phil and Ellen have 12 grandchildren.
 Their eldest son Tom lives in Tauranga with Scout, Rosa and Lewis.
 Tom works as a High School English and Inquiry-learning teacher.
 Dida, their second child, lives with her husband Craig nearby at Carters Beach, with their three children, Guiseppe, Zabeel and Tobias.
-Dida too works in the teaching arena, Phaedra, their younger daughter, lives with her husband Tim and their three children, Dakota, Indira and Aalia in Greymouth.
-Phaedra has also been involved in teaching, more specifically teaching English as a second language, and is currently studying Primary School teaching.
+Dida is a primary school teacher in Westport.
+Phaedra, their younger daughter, lives with her husband Tim and their three children, Dakota, Indira and Aalia in Greymouth.
+Phaedra is a primary school teacher in Greymouth.

 Jesse, Phil and Ellen’s youngest son, and his wife Jessica moved to Gentle Annie to live in 2009.
-They now have three children; Ithaca-Jane (6), Beau (3.5) and Dante-Ella (<1).
-Both Jessica and Jesse are able to be “stay-at-home” “work-from-home” parents with wonderful support from their family.
-Jesse and Jessica homeschool their children, as well as continue to successfully run and grow the accommodation business, camping ground and the Cowshed Cafe together.
+They now have three children; Ithaca-Jane (8.5), Beau (6) and Dante-Ella (2.5).
+Both Jessica and Jesse are able to be “work-from-home” parents with wonderful support from their family.
+Jesse and Jessica continue to successfully run and grow the accommodation business, camping ground and the Cowshed Cafe together with a wonderful team.